MetaMask/metamask-docs/docs/guide/provider-migration.md

 Continue reading to learn more about the migration options.
 Some are as simple as a one-line change.

 ::: tip Tip
-Regardless of how you choose to migrate, you will probably want to read the `web3@0.20.7` documentation, which you can find [here](https://github.com/ethereum/web3.js/blob/0.20.7/DOCUMENTATION.md).
+Regardless of how you choose to migrate, you may want to read the `web3@0.20.7` documentation, which you can find [here](https://github.com/ethereum/web3.js/blob/0.20.7/DOCUMENTATION.md).
 :::

 ### Using `window.ethereum` Directly